elixir-lang/elixir/README.md

     '[atom with space and interpolation]
     '{atom with space and interpolation}

-Besides these basic types, we also have string pre-operators.
+Besides these basic types, we also have string sigils.
 Here is one example:

     % Regular expressions
     %% Without interpolation